JoelBalzan/FIRES/README.md

 For more detailed instructions, see the [Wiki](https://github.com/JoelBalzan/FRB_SIM/wiki).

 # Acknowledgements
-This project is based on the work by Tehya and Apurba Bera.
+This project is based on the work by Tehya Conroy and Apurba Bera.